YahuiSun/M_instances/README.md

 You may find the C++ codes for the algorithms in the above paper and the M instances.

-For any question, please contact Yahui Sun yahui.sun@anu.edu.au
+For any question, please contact Yahui Sun https://yahuisun.com